 Teaching Grammar – an impossible mission?

 Teaching Grammar is not an impossible mission.
 I have been an English teacher for over 40 years and I would like to share my experience and teaching approach with teachers and students who may or may not be familiar with the books I have published and the lectures and workshops I have given over the years.
-Having this objective in mind, I designed my new website about a year ago.
+Having this objective in mind, I designed my website ten years ago.

 Grammar in my website